0xAnon0602/Hedera-Hashgraph-Discord-Sales-Bot/README.md

 ### General Commands

 - `/addcollection` -> Takes contract you want to add as input !
-- `/addallcollection` -> Sends all sales from Zuse Marketplace !
+- `/addallcollection` -> Sends all sales from Hedera Hashgraph !
 - `/deletecollection` -> Takes contract as input which you want to delete !
 - ` /deleteallcollection` -> Delete all the contracts at once !
 - `/help ` -> To get overview of all commands !